-With wilderness stretching over 4,774 square miles, Death Valley National Park is the largest California National Park — in fact, it’s the largest national park in the lower 48 states — and the sixth largest in the country overall.
-The park’s first documented tourist facilities consisted of a set of tent houses built in the 1920s at Stovepipe Wells current location.
-Resorts built around natural springs believed to have curative properties were quite popular in the day, and the valley became a well-known winter travel destination.
+With wilderness stretching over 4,774 square miles, Death Valley National Park is the largest of the nine California National Parks — in fact, it’s the largest national park in the lower 48 states — and the sixth largest in the country overall.
+The park’s first documented tourist facilities consisted of a set of tent houses built in the 1920s at what is now Stovepipe Wells.
+Resorts built around natural springs were believed to have curative properties and were quite popular in that time period, and the valley became a well-known winter travel destination.

-Death Valley Ranch, better known as Scotty’s Castle, became a hotel in the area in the late 1930s, largely because of the notorious Walter Scott who lived there.
+Death Valley Ranch, better known as Scotty’s Castle, became a hotel in the late 1930s, largely because of the notorious Walter Scott who lived there.
 Known as “Death Valley Scotty,” this gregarious miner — who falsely claimed to have built the castle with profits from his gold mine — was the human equivalent of a tourist attraction.
-The property was actually owned by Chicago millionaire Albert Mussey Johnson, who was likewise enamored by his creative caretaker and actually encouraged the myth.
+The property was actually owned by Chicago millionaire Albert Mussey Johnson, who was likewise enamored with Scotty and actually perpetuated the myth.

 One of Death Valley’s more picturesque areas is 20 Mule Team Canyon, from which borax was extracted via mules between 1882 and 1890.
 Also, as you plan your time in the park, consider a visit to Ubehebe Crater, either on the way to or from Scotty’s Castle.
 The road will deliver you to a lovely scenic viewpoint, from which you may choose to embark on a hike through some of the area’s smaller craters, including the perfectly formed Little Hebe.

-The park’s visitor center can be found in the Furnace Creek Resort area (State Route 190, P.O.
+The park’s Furnace Creek Visitor Center can be found near the Oasis at Death Valley resort area (State Route 190, P.O.
 Box 579, Death Valley, CA 92328; 760-786-3200), where rangers present talks and walks during the more temperate December-through-April period.
 Year-round “living history” tours are available for a fee at Scotty’s Castle, which is located in the far-northern portion of the park.
 While there is also a visitor center at Scotty’s Castle, it is important to note there is no gasoline available at that location.
 The area is not nearly as foreboding as it was in 1849, but it is still unforgiving of carelessness.
 Plan accordingly.